onyx-platform/onyx/doc/user-guide/architecture-low-level-design.md

 #### The Inbox and Outbox

-Every virtual peer maintains its own inbox and output.
+Every peer maintains its own inbox and output.
 Messages received appear in order on the inbox, and messages to-be-sent are placed in order on the outbox.

 Messages arrive in the inbox as commands are proposed into the ZooKeeper log.
 Technically, the inbox need only be size 1 since all log entries are processed strictly in order.
 As an optimization, the peer can choose to read a few extra commands behind the one it's currently processing.
 In practice, the inbox will probably be configured with a size greater than one.